I don’t remember the time or the day, but I do remember the date.

 She wasn’t the least bit vain, but she always tried so hard to look pretty for my dad.
 She didn’t want Mr. Green, the funeral director, to be the one that did her hair, nails and makeup for the last time.

 And I didn’t either. (she was afraid he’d make her look like a clown…”after all,” she said, “what man really knows how to do makeup?”)

 So, as she fretted over these silly things with a humor that only she could, I made a promise, and I intended to keep it.

 I pulled into the empty parking lot, numb.
 I wanted to hold tight to every last memory I could.

 How is it that these would be the last moments I’d spend alone with my mother?

 My friend Amy and Betty, my mom’s hairdresser, met me there.
 I could do always do mom’s hair, but I could never get her bangs right.
 I’d do everything else and leave those for her to finish.
 So Betty agreed to come help make sure mom’s bangs were just right.
 One last time.

-As a child, I never envisioned my mom not being here.
+As a child, I never envisioned my mom not being a part of my life.
 Though, because of her illness, I feared losing her…I never really thought I would.
 We had our rough patches like most mothers and daughters – 99.9% of them completely my fault.
 But as I grew into adulthood, something changed: we became best friends.

 I love that we had those years.

 I walked into the funeral home in a fog.
 Mr Green met me there, and together we walked into the room to view my mother’s body.
 He left me there, alone.

 Very alone.
 I’ve never felt more alone than I did in that moment.